ElectroTechnique/electrotechnique.github.io/README.md

 Github has [source code, model files and documents](https://github.com/ElectroTechnique/TSynth)

 # Latest News
 **7th May 2020** - The production version 1.1 of the PCBs and front panels have arrived and will be ready to buy within a week or two.
-A demo video will appear with a few days.
+A demo video will appear within a few days.
 I'm not so great at those things, but it'll show the range of sounds and capabilities.

 **19th April 2020** - The code is now mostly finished with improvements in various areas.
 Glide is now polyphonic.
 The schematic and a number of files for making the enclosure have been added.
 The PCB and front panel designs are finalised.